Recreative sites (lakes, streams)

 In parallel, usual surveillance methods* do not permit to anticipate a bloom event neither to estimate its intensity or to forecast its evolution in real time.
 This lack of relevant informative data obviously limits the crisis management and the choice of adapted restrictions.

-* 1) visual inspection: no toxicity index given, witness observations only; 2) normalized conventional lab analyses: results given with a delay of 2-5 days.
+*1) visual inspection: no toxicity index given, witness observations only; 2) normalized conventional lab analyses (microscopic counts, toxin concentrations): results given with a delay of 2-5 days.

 In the past years, really efficient warning systems of weather forecast have been developed to protect populations exposed to catastrophic flood events.
 This is an excellent illustration of how powerful scientific tools are needed to anticipate the risk and to take proactive actions in order to limit the consequences of such dramatic climatic events.

 In the same spirit, to face increasing cyanobacteria bloom occurences, it is important to limit as best as possible human and animal exposure to released toxins, that would secondly preserve the attractivity of recreative sites and secure their economic activities.